dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 ## Problems
 Server side takes too long
 Server side order is different to client side
+If a channel has a stale hardlink, on purpose, then we need to cache that differently, probably as a pulse directly.

 ## Caching based on chainId
 We always present the latest known pulse for a chainId.